 Here is another potential issue related to the length of text in translation.
+Let's assume that we want to implement a fixed-width box on our page.
+The text can expand downwards, but not sideways.

 Let's continue to assume a situation where text appears in a fixed width box.
-We will apply the same approach we discussed earlier to deal with the title of the box.
-The issue this time will be that we have used a table to apply form labels to the left side of the form entry field to which they apply.
+We have used a table to apply form labels to the left side of the form entry field to which they apply.
+The table framework should allow text to expand vertically without destroying the relationship with the input controls.
 Our initial source text is in English.